typeSpindlerJ/Dasmoto/README.md

-# Dasmoto's Art & Crafts Project on Codecademy
+# Dasmoto's Art & Crafts Project on Codecademy for GERE program